From a joint European vision

 The SCAR ARCH Working Group has released the policy brief Quo vadis: lessons learned from 10 years of EU funded international R&I partnerships to foster the sustainability of globally connected agri-food systems.

-Based on an analysis of 15 EU-funded projects (2014–2024), the PA highlights how international partnerships -particularly with low and middle-income countries - have strengthened local R&I ecosystems, supported inclusive collaboration, and delivered solutions to challenges such as climate change and food insecurity.
+Based on an analysis of 15 EU-funded projects (2014–2024) conducted by experts from the RefreSCAR project, the Portfolio Analysis (PA) highlights how international partnerships - particularly with Low- and Middle-Income Countries (LMICs) - have strengthened local R&I ecosystems, supported inclusive collaboration, and delivered solutions to challenges such as climate change and food insecurity...

 Workshop: Identifying Research Gaps for a Resilient Bioeconomy in the Poly-Crisis Context